The Sea Is Rising and So Are We: A Climate Justice Handbook

 Subjects: Global Warming & Climate Change/Civics & Citizenship

 The Sea is Rising and So Are We: A Climate Justice Handbook is an invitation to get involved in the movement to build a just and sustainable world in the face of the most urgent challenge our species has ever faced.
 By explaining the entrenched forces that are preventing rapid action, it helps you understand the nature of the political reality we are facing and arms you with the tools you need to overcome them.
 The book offers background information on the roots of the crisis and the many rapidly expanding solutions that are being implemented all around the world.
 It explains how to engage in productive messaging that will pull others into the climate justice movement, what you need to know to help build a successful movement, and the policy changes needed to build a world with climate justice.
-It also explores the personal side, how engaging in the movement can be good for your mental health.
+It also explores the personal side, including how engaging in the movement can be good for your mental health.
 It ends with advice on how you can find the place where you can be the most effective and where you can build climate action into your life in ways that are deeply rewarding.

-“The Sea is Rising and So Are We is a rare kind of book, at once a primer for activists and an astute commentary on a set of critical topics that even a seasoned climate stalwart could benefit from.
+“The Sea Is Rising and So Are We is a rare kind of book, at once a primer for activists and an astute commentary on a set of critical topics that even a seasoned climate stalwart could benefit from.
 It takes on some really tough questions—transformational change, how to talk about the emergency, the need for a specifically global politics of climate justice—and it does in a manner that is both simple and sophisticated.
 It’s not an easy balance, but Kaufman pulls it off.”

 —Tom Athanasiou, author of Dead Heat: Global Justice and Global Warming